-Turning right out of Camden Town tube station and heading down the main high street, ‘The Camden Market’ comes up on the right.
-The first road past this is ‘Buck Street’ and the first stop!
+Turning right out of Camden Town tube station and heading down the main high street, ‘Camden Market’ comes up on the right.
+The first road past this is ‘Buck Street’ and the first stop of this Camden street art self guided tour!
 There are a few pieces along this road and more can be seen around the junction of Kentish Town Road!

 Carry on along the main road, under the green and yellow Camden Lock train bridge!
 On the right hand side is ‘Hawley Road’, the second stop!
 Turn onto this street, take the first left onto ‘Hawley Mews’ and then left again on ‘Hartland Road’.
 There’s SO many different pieces in this short little loop, it’s amazing!
 (Rhino by Otto Schade, Boy with Cheetah by Alice Pasquini)

 Once back on the main ‘Chalk Farm Road’, continue along in the direction of travel.
 You’ll pass ‘The Roundhouse’ music venue on the left and in front you’ll see Chalk Farm Station coming up.
-Just before you reach the station on the corner of ‘Regents Park Road’ is our third stop!
+Just before you reach the station on the corner of ‘Regents Park Road’ is our final stop!
 This was once upon a time home to Banksy’s ‘French Maid’ piece, but it was vandalised and has since been replaced by a few different pieces including a steam train and an evil melting ice cream piece!

 Which piece is your favourite?
 If you know the names of any of the artists or pieces please let me know in the comments below!